 The quality and quantity of sleep are found to be just as important as nutrition, especially during the developmental years of adolescence into young adulthood.
-If you want to encourage healthier sleep habits so kids are more alert and motivated during the school day, follow these tips:
+If kids have poor sleep hygiene, it will be more difficult for them to perform in school.
+To encourage healthier sleep habits so kids are more alert and motivated during the school day, follow these tips:

 1. Prepare a balanced meal plan on a set schedule.
 If your kids get in the rhythm of eating at the same times each day, it will be an easier transition to get them to sleep at the same time each night.

-2. Speak of the devil—find a consistent bedtime.
+2. Find a consistent bedtime.
 If your child has a nightly routine, their bodies will start to adjust and they’ll want to go to sleep by their set bedtime.
 Read a book, draw a warm bath, give them a coloring book—anything to help them relax and wind down at night.